N-F9/quack.js/SECURITY.md

 ## Supported Versions

-Currently, all version above and including 0.0.5 are supported
+Currently, all version above and including 0.0.5 are supported.

 | Version | Supported          |
 | ------- | ------------------ |